data-mechanics/course-2016-spr-proj/joshmah/README.md

 My goal is to answer the location of nearby hospitals and their relationship to traffic jams, attempting to create a more efficient way of getting to hospitals.
 This will see if there are certain hospitals that are more likely to cause traffic jams.
-I noted that there are some hospitals on the same street, so some of these are research institutes.
+I noted that there are some hospitals on the same street, so this is also a database that I created (inside proj1.py) that just notes which streets have multiple hospitals.